rackerlabs/support-how-to/content/skype-for-business/set-up-dns-records-for-cloud-office-email-and-skype-for-business.md

 combat and reduce spam for your domain.
 SPF records help mail servers identify unauthorized use of your domain in the form of forgeries (spoofing).
-SPF records also help improve your email deliverability rate by preventing the email that you send from landing in a recipient&rsquo;s spam or junk mail inbox.
+SPF records also help improve your email deliverability rate by preventing the email that you send from landing in a recipient's spam or junk mail inbox.

 To have an SPF record implemented, contact your DNS hosting provider and